sipherr/depression/README.md

 - black tea- check the ingredients. buy loose leaf if possible
 - green tea- check the ingredients. buy loose leaf if possible

-## Alcohol – not for the first month.
-I can kinda handle it, but lots of people can’t.
+## Alcohol
+Setup times when it's ok to consume.
+A good guideline is to not consume alcohol for the first month.
 - vodka (ice tea, fruits)
 - bourbon & whiskey (water and ice)
--
+- ?

 ## Marijuana
 The so called "weed hangover" has returned.
 I haven't experienced it since high school.
+- Indica so far seems find (mild morning "hangover")

 # Sleep
 You need a regular sleep routine.
 In bed before midnight at minimum.
 Awake @ 7.

+## Can't sleep?
+- not sure yet...

 # Hygene
 - brush your teeth twice a day